l0gique/certified-in-cybersec-notes/Chapter 4 - Network Security.md

 * Cloud -
   * **Cloud computing** is usually associated with an internet-based set of computing resources, and typically sold as a service, provided by a cloud service provider (CSP).
   * It is a very scalable, elastic and easy-to-use “utility” for the provisioning and deployment of Information Technology (IT) services.
-  *  > “a model for enabling ==ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources== (such as networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.”
+  *  > “a model for enabling <mark>ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources</mark> (such as networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.”
 NIST SP 800-145
   * Characteristics -
     * Pay as you go.
     * Reduced cost of ownership.